Pushkar-v/Generating-Synthetic-Data-using-GANs/README.md

     df_d['closer'] = df_d.within >= df_d.synthetic

     #Lift measures the increase in Risk as a ratio of Internal Distance / External Distance.
 A Lift < 1 means not Risky.
-    #Higher values of Lift mean those datapoints in Original Dataset are at a risk of being re-identified
+    #Higher values of Lift mean those data points in Original Dataset are at a risk of being re-identified
     df_d['lift'] = df_d.within / df_d.synthetic

     #Report all the At Risk IDs in Original Dataset